CA-SOFTWARES/CA-SOFTWARES/README.md

 # Why CA ?
 -------------------------------------------------------------
-1. CA is fully open source technolzed operating system (tos).
+1. CA is fully technolzed operating system (tos).
 2. CA is fully built by Python.
 3. CA does not require any virtual machine to boot.
 4. CA does not require any high specialized pc to run.